Dog Separation Anxiety: Free Tips to Help Stressed Dogs

 Published Date: June 14, 2018

 I could see the dogs were anxious and twitchy.
-I asked the guardians a number of questions about the dog’s day to day routine and the dog behavior problems they wanted help with.
+I asked the guardians several questions about the dog’s daily routine.
+I also asked about the dog behavior problems they needed help with.

 I found out the dogs were under exercised, lacked structure and saw the humans as peers or as having lower rank than the dogs.
 This lack of structure is a huge contributing factor to Maru’s marking inside the house.